Arnaiz23/bloc-notes/README.md

 ### Extra information

-- In /folderId/id -> when you change the note folder, the notes not change
+- In /folder/folderId/id -> when you change the note folder, the notes not change
-- Folder change style
+- Folder change style when you change the folder in a note
-- Delete folder
-- Change the /folderId for /folder/:folderId/ because if not change the 404 page never show